ProtopiaTech/workshop-apim-en/apimanagement-3.md

 - To see that Starter product is limited to 5 calls per minute
   - Configure Color Website to use Starter URL
   - Select [Start]
-  - Notice that only 5 lights get coloured
+  - Notice that only 5 lights get colored
 - Try URL with the Starter key, directly in the web browser address bar
   - Notice the error status / message returned
   - Example: *{ "statusCode": 429, "message": "Rate limit is exceeded.
 Try again in 54 seconds." }*